Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Where You Can And Can’t Cloud Chase

-In 2006, the UK Government introduced a nationwide ban on smoking in enclosed public places footnote 1.
-There’s no similar ban on vaping indoors, but we feel it’s just good manners to avoid using an e-cigarette when you’re sharing a space with non-vapers (especially when you’re generating giant plumes of vapour).
+In 2006, the UK Government introduced a nationwide ban on smoking in enclosed public places (source: legislation.gov.uk).
+There’s no similar ban on vaping indoors, but we feel it’s just good manners to avoid using an e-cigarette when you’re sharing a space with non-vapers (especially when cloud chasing).

-While there’s no national ban on vaping, there might be a local one where you live.
-Every council has its own set of rules on vaping indoors and in public spaces, and a lot of venues, restaurants and local councils have banned vaping on their premises, too.
+Every council has its own set of rules on vaping indoors and in public spaces.
+A lot of venues, restaurants and local councils have banned vaping on their premises, too.
 If in doubt, ask the property owner or a member of staff before you start cloud chasing.

 We hope that we've given you a good overview of what cloud chasing is, and got you excited about how it all works.
 As always, if you have any questions about where to start, just get in touch.
 We're always happy to help our customers to get more out of their vaping experience!